dumux/dumux/doc/doxygen/groups/multidomain.md

 @defgroup FacetCoupling Conforming mixed-dimension facet coupling mode
 @brief Couples problems of different dimensions where one or more lower-dimensional problems (lowdim) live on the facets of the higher-dimensional domain (bulk).
 Examples are discrete facet conforming fracture models and problems with physics on a domain surface.
 @ingroup MultiDomain

+@defgroup MortarCoupling Non-conforming boundary coupling mode with interface mortars
+@brief Couples problems of arbitrary dimension along their boundaries using a mortar grid on the intersections between them.
+@ingroup MultiDomain